 Probiotics have become a hot trend in the health and nutrition sphere, and for good reason.
 With health benefits like an improved digestive system and boosting your immune system, we highly recommend incorporating probiotics into your daily nutrition.
-Below you’ll be able to read a little more on what exactly probiotics are, how they work, and ways that you can easily include them into your diet.
+Below you’ll be able to read a little more on what exactly probiotics are, how they work, and ways that you can easily include them into your diet: your guide to probiotics.

 What are Probiotics?

 It may sound gross, but probiotics are literally live bacteria (and yeast) that occur naturally in our bodies and in the food we consume on a regular basis.
 Thankfully, probiotics are the “good” kind of bacteria, and the kind that help improve some of our most basic health functions.

 Ultimately, probiotics are broken into two categories: lactobacillus and bifidobacterium.
 The most basic of the two are lactobacillus probiotics, which we find in yogurts and cheeses.
 What these differences mean to you may vary based on your diet and your health concerns, and are something that we can cover at your next appointment.

 How Will Probiotics Help Me?

 What we really want to know at the end of the day is how probiotics can help you feel better in your body.
 The good news is there are numerous health benefits to incorporating probiotics into your diet.
 Here are a few of the most important ones: